Congrats! You now have an ORCID identifier. And now you’re on your way to having an ORCID profile, too.

 First, add links to your Google Scholar, your personal website, and any other websites where you’ve got a scholarly profile.

 Are you a traditional scientist, who writes only papers and the occasional book chapter?
 ORCID can track ‘em.
 Are you instead a cutting-edge computational biologist who releases datasets and figures for your thesis, as they are created?
 ORCID can track that, too.
 Not a scientist at all, but an art professor?
-You can import your works using ORCID, as well, using ISNI2ORCID… you get the idea.
+You can import your works using ORCID.

 ORCID will even start importing information about your service to your discipline soon!